Key takeaways

 As long as markets have existed, investors have tried to maximize gains and minimize losses by timing the market.

 It’s hard enough to time things correctly on one end, let alone getting the timing right on both ends.
-Plus, every time you trade, you incur brokerage fees and taxes, which quickly reduce your net returns on both the purchase and the sale.
+Another consideration is that every time you trade, you likely incur brokerage fees and taxes, which quickly reduce your net returns on both the purchase and the sale.

 Instead of timing the market, consider spending time in the market.
 You may find that a passive investment strategy, such as buying and holding stocks for a long time, can help you accumulate wealth.